MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-12/data/README.md

 suburb file contains all the main suburbs in VIC, which will be used to extract suburb id
 #### 8.suburb_id.csv
 This file contains suburb id which obtains using api by v1/addressLocators
+#### 9.shopping center.csv
+The name and suburb of the shopping center in Victoria.